Junior (at left) and Trooper (at right)

 According to their current owner, the boys are both neutered, up-to-date on shots, good with children of all ages, other dogs (of all sizes) and cats.
 They have had no formal obedience training, but are easy going and housebroken, with Trooper being the leader and Junior the more laid back of the pair.

-We have been given a three week deadline in which to find placement for the boys, which puts us into the second week of January -- we are looking to place them separately.
+We have been given a three week deadline in which to find placement for the boys, which puts us into the second week of January -- we are looking to place them together, if possible.
 We will be arranging transport as soon as possible.

 UPDATE 12/29: Our thanks go out to Michael and Bob who have volunteered to make the trip to California next week to pick up the boys and bring them to Phoenix.
 They will be taking up temporary residence with one of our staff members, and the search for a foster or adoptive home will begin immediately.